editaorlova/My_first_Java/README.md

-Homework of java lessons for QA
+Studying Java practice for QA